caquino/redis-bash/README.md

 	-h Host - Defaults localhost.
 	-p Port - Defaults 6379.
 	CHANNEL - Channel to subscribe

-* The redis host and port is hardcoded in the script, change the script if you need.

 ## Pubsub demo
 In one shell run the command: